Common Misconceptions About Gum Disease

 2.Gum disease is the result of not cleaning your teeth

-There are so many factors contributing to gum disease and poor oral hygiene is only one of them.
+There are so many factors contributing to gum disease and poor oral hygiene ( not flossing and brushing) is only one of them.
 Other factors including:

 - Tobacco use